Information for (Prospective) Students

 The EIMAS mobility path is determined for the first three semesters:

 - 1st semester: University of Porto

 - 3rd semester: Bordeaux Montaigne University

-All milestones have to be indicated in the ISLA which must be submitted until 15 December of the first semester.
+All milestones have to be indicated in the ISLA, which must be submitted until 15th December of the third semester.

 a) Introduction weeks